Ahmet Ertegun: Background

-Ertegun's love for music pulled him into the heart of Washington, DC's black district where he would routinely see such top acts as Duke Ellington, Cab Calloway, Billie Holiday and Louis Armstrong.
+Ertegun's love for music attracted him to the heart of Washington, D.C.'s black district where he would frequently see such top acts as Duke Ellington, Cab Calloway, Billie Holiday and Louis Armstrong.
 He attended Landon School, an affluent all-male private school in Bethesda, Maryland.
-Ahmet joked, "I got my real education at the Howard" — Howard being the Howard Theatre, an historic performance space located in Washington, DC.
-Despite his affluent upbringing, Ertegun began to see a different world from his affluent peers.
+Ahmet joked, "I got my real education at the Howard"; Howard being the Howard Theatre, an historic performance space located in Washington, D.C.
+Despite his affluent upbringing, Ertegun began to see a different world from his wealthy peers.
 Ertegun would later say: "I began to discover a little bit about the situation of black people in America and experienced immediate empathy with the victims of such senseless discrimination, because, although Turks were never slaves, they were regarded as enemies within Europe because of their Muslim beliefs."

 Ertegun and his brother frequented Milt Gabler's Commodore Music Shop, assembled a collection of over 15,000 jazz and blues 78s, and became acquainted with musicians such as Ellington, Lena Horne and Jelly Roll Morton.
 Ahmet and Nesuhi staged concerts by Lester Young, Sidney Bechet and other jazz giants.
 They also traveled to New Orleans and to Harlem to listen to music and develop a keen awareness of developing musical tastes.

 Ertegun graduated from St. John's College in Annapolis in 1944.
 In November of the same year, Munir Ertegun died.
 In 1946 President Harry Truman ordered the battleship USS Missouri to return his body to Turkey as a demonstration of friendship between the US and Turkey.
 This show of support was meant to counter the Soviet Union's potential political demands on Turkey.

-At the time of his father's death, Ahmet was taking graduate courses in Medieval philosophy at Georgetown University.
+At the time of his father's death, Ahmet was taking graduate courses in medieval philosophy at Georgetown University.

 Soon afterward, when the rest of the family returned permanently to Turkey, Ahmet and Nesuhi stayed in the United States.
 While Nesuhi moved to Los Angeles, Ahmet stayed in Washington and decided to get into the record business as a temporary measure to help him through college.